The four steps to securing quality leads at trade shows

 For example, research what percentage of your audience is attending the show, and then contact them through email and social media to let them know you’re going to be there.

 Many people attending tradeshows mark out the location of companies they want to speak to beforehand.
 After all, there can be hundreds–even thousands–of vendors attending.
-Therefore, telling people about your existence begins on your social media accounts and email campaigns.
+Telling people about your existence begins on your social media accounts and email campaigns.

-You’ll want to create a sense of excitement, even hype, before you make your appearance.
+You’ll want to create some hype before you make your appearance.
 Here are some strategies for engaging your social media followers and motivating them to visit your booth:

 - Tell them your booth # and location